Emergence of Compositional Language with Deep Generational Transmission: Conclusion

 \section{Conclusion}

-In this work we investigated cultural transmission in deep conversational agents, applying it to language emergence.
+In this work we investigated cultural transmission in deep neural dialog agents, applying it to language emergence.
 The evolutionary linguistics community has long used cultural transmission to explain how compositional languages could have emerged.
 The deep learning community, having recently become interested in language emergence, has not investigated that link until now.
 Instead of explicit models of cultural transmission familiar in evolutionary linguistics, we favor an implicit model where language is transmitted from generation to generation only because it helps agents achieve their goals.
-We show that this does indeed cause cultural transmission, and more important, that it also causes the emerged languages to be more compositional.
+We show that this does indeed cause cultural transmission and compositionality.

-\paragraph{Future work.} There is room for finding better ways to encourage compositional language.
-One very relevant approach would be to engineer more explicit models of cultural transmission and add other factors that encourage compositionality (\eg, as studied elswhere in deep learning~\cite{rama_gen}).
-On the other hand, we would like even deep non-language representations to be compositional.
-Cultural transmission may provide an appropriate prior for those cases as well.
+\paragraph{Future work.} While our work used an implicit version of cultural transmission, we are interested in the effect of explicit versions of cultural transmission on language structure.
+Cultural transmission may also provide an appropriate prior for neural representations of non-language information.

-\section{Acknowledgements}
+\subsubsection{Acknowledgements}

 We would like to thank Satwik Kottur for code and comments as well as Karan Desai for additional code.
-We would also like to thank Douwe Kiela, Diane Bouchacourt, Sainbayar Sukhbaatar, and Marco Baroni for comments on earlier versions of this paper.
+We would also like to thank Douwe Kiela, Diane Bouchacourt, Sainbayar Sukhbaatar, Marco Baroni, and Erik Wijmans for comments on earlier versions of this paper.

-This work was supported in part by NSF, AFRL, DARPA, Siemens, Samsung, Google, Amazon, ONR YIPs and ONR Grants N00014-16-1-\{2713,2793\}.
+The Georgia Tech effort was supported in part by NSF, AFRL, DARPA, ONR YIPs, ARO PECASE, and Amazon.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the U.S. Government, or any sponsor.